SAMP For Dummies

 GPS

 Imagine you’re inside a control tower watching air traffic controllers.
-What do you see?
-Probably a dimly lit room illuminated by big round RADAR screens with little blips for each aircraft.
-OK, that’s from the movie Airplane.
+Our guess is that you probably see a dimly lit room illuminated by big round screens which represent little blips on a screen from RADAR antennas like this.
 That hasn’t been reality for a long time now.

 When we say ‘GPS’ we’re already inviting howls of ‘over-simplification’.
 The FAA has a galaxy of acronyms to describe the technologies they use (like ‘Performance Based Navigation‘, aka ‘PBN’) and not one of them includes ‘GPS’.
 But at bottom, the whole system works a lot like GPS for your car so that’s what we’re sticking with.
 One term you may have heard is NextGen which is an umbrella for a slew of programs designed to optimize navigation–often to the detriment of surrounding communities.
 That discussion is far beyond the scope of this essay but you can read more about it in NextGen For Dummies.